Introduction to Threat Intelligence

 - Informing the users, stakeholders, and leaders about the latest threats and their effects on their businesses.

 Threat intelligence is the output product of a cycle of data collection, processing, and analysis that consists of six parts.
 An intelligence program becomes effective when it is iterative in nature, becoming more refined in each iteration.
-The threat intelligence can be produced effectively if the use cases are identified and the objectives are defined.
+This can be produced effectively if the use cases are identified and the objectives are defined.

 The steps to maximize the value of threat intelligence are: